American Express (a CreditCardForum advertising partner) is great, but for 2016, their Green Card isn’t the best choice. Here’s why.

 - 2x on travel booked through the AmEx travel website

-The Membership Rewards program has a lot of different redemption options but by far the most enticing is the ability to convert your points to airline frequent flyer miles.
+The Membership Rewards program has a lot of different redemption options but by far the most enticing is the ability to convert your points to airline frequent flier miles and hotel loyalty points.

-Sure, some other credit cards allow you to do this with one or two airlines, but only American Express has over 20 airlines and hotels in their program (by far the biggest selection).
+American Express has more than a dozen airlines (and a few hotel chains) in its transfer program.
 But the most impressive part is that you almost always get 1 mile per point when you convert.
 You get this with all AmEx charge cards, not just the Green Card.

 Important Note: Many other cards on the the market today advertise “miles” but all they are really giving you is cash back to spend on travel, because each mile only equals $0.01 worth of travel.
-However with AmEx you are actually converting your points to real miles on airline frequent flyer programs such as Delta, JetBlue, British Airways, Frontier, Virgin Atlantic, AirTran and others.
-Obviously this is a much better deal, since the dollar value you get through those frequent flyer programs can sometimes be as high as two or three cents per mile (for example instead of paying $500 cash for a roundtrip ticket, you may be able to get it for just 25,000 miles through the airline’s mile program.
+However with AmEx you are actually converting your points to real miles on airline frequent flyer programs such as Delta, Virgin Atlantic, British Airways and others.
+This can be a much better deal, since the dollar value you get through those frequent flyer programs can sometimes be as high as two or three cents per mile (for example instead of paying $500 cash for a roundtrip ticket, you may be able to get it for just 25,000 miles through the airline’s mile program.
 That’s $0.02 per mile which is double the value).

 This card does offer some great benefits.
 So it’s not that the benefits are lacking, rather it’s just that some of AmEx’s other charge cards give you way more for your money (which we will discuss in a moment).
 First, let’s take a look at some of the American Express Green Card benefits: